JuliaAttic/QuDirac.jl/README.md

 ## Examples

 There are currently two example files, `qho.jl` and `randwalk.jl`.
-The former sets up some functions for plotting wave functions in a quantum harmonic well using Plotly.
+The former implements methods for plotting quantum harmonic oscillator wave functions using Plotly.
 The latter is a simple implementation of a quantum random walk.

 To run the examples, one can do the following (using `qho.jl` as an example):